zero-to-mastery/drum-root-api/README.md

     sudo docker-compose up --build (Gets running on port 3000)

-To access the PSQL shell through local
+To access the PSQL shell through local (goto a new terminal)

-    docker exec -it 05b3a3471f6f bash
+    docker exec -it drum-root-api_postgres_1 bash
-    $ su postgres
+    root@------:/# su postgres
-    root@------:/# psql
+    $ psql